 Next, review the Marti Report for your Talladega and it will seldom list “Hood Pins” but some have been known to have “Hood Pins” listed as an option.

-Take a good hard look at any Talladega and you will find holes in the radiator core support for hood pins; See Picture 1.
+Take a good hard look at any Talladega and you will find holes in the radiator core support for hood pins; See Picture 1 below.
 There are even some Talladegas with hood pins.
 There are plenty of publicity photos from back in the day that show pre-production Talladegas with hood scoops and hood pins.
-Is this evidence that some production Talladegas had ram air or hood pins?
+This is still not evidence that some production Talladegas had ram air or hood pins?

 - Early photos of Talladegas were all based on Prototypes some of which had hood pins and ram air.
 This is not uncommon.
 Look at most dealer brochures or early magazine articles from that time period and you will find numerous detail discrepancies from the cars that were actually available in the show rooms (this is true of all cars and not just Talladegas).

 - All Production Talladegas were built on Body Code 46, better known as the Torino Cobra platform.
 Standard equipment on a 1969 Torino Cobra included locking hood pins; see Example 2 of the Build Sheets.
 (Note this is a copy of a build sheet for a 1969 Torino Cobra and not a Talladega.)
 Look at line E box 38 and you will see an X in the Box for Hood pins.
 Why?
-As stated earlier, hood pins were standard equipment on the Torino Cobra.
+Hood pins were standard equipment on the Torino Cobra but NOT the Talladega.

 You can click on the images below to enlarge them several time.

 To summarize, you have an item that was standard equipment on the 1969 Torino Cobra to “not be installed” by the Ford factory when the car was being built as a Talladega.
-You also have the Talladega Build Sheet; this author has seen more than a few of these and none have a mark in the box for “Hood Pins”.
-The author also has copies of EVERY Talladega built and there is not one Production Factory Invoice that shows hood pins were installed at the Factory!
+Review of EVERY Talladega built documents there is not one Production Factory Invoice that shows hood pins were installed at the Factory!
 Even if an assembly line worker had made a mistake the Build Sheet would reflect that mistake.